forkcontrib/edx-documentation/en_us/shared/developing_course/course_components.rst

 A component is the part of a unit that contains your actual course content.
 A unit can contain one or more components.

-By default, Studio includes four types of components for you to add to your course.
+By default, Studio includes four basic types of components for you to add to your course.

 * **Discussion** components provide discussion spaces in the body of your course.
 Learners can explore ideas about a lesson with their peers in a